Hugangfu/learngit/readme.txt

 Git is a version control system.
-Crate a new branch is easy.
+Crate a new branch is easy and quick.